 Your business must comply with all relevant laws and obtain all planning, environmental, regulatory and other approvals and permits (as applicable) related to the improvements undertaken in connection with the rebate assistance, including meeting all relevant health and safety and building standards.

 If your business is a tenant of the relevant premises, any necessary approvals from the landlord must be obtained.

 What are examples of eligible expenditure items?

-- Works to the building to maximise ventilation, for example fixing windows to ensure they can open or adding additional windows or doors to increase air flow.
+- Works to the building to maximise ventilation, for example fixing windows to ensure they open or adding additional windows or doors to create greater air flow.

 - Purchase and installation of spare parts to ensure the existing ventilation system operates effectively.